Costoboci: Northern Balkans

 Crossing the Danube, the Costoboci burnt down a district of Histria which was thus abandoned.
 Their attacks also affected Callatis and the walls of the city required repairs.
 Two funerary inscriptions discovered at Tropaeum Traiani in Moesia Inferior commemorate Romans killed during the attacks: Lucius Fufidius Iulianus, a decurion and duumvir of the city and a man named Daizus, son of Comozous.
 A vexillatio made of detachments of the legions I Italica and V Macedonica was deployed at Tropaeum in this period, perhaps to defend against these attacks.
 The raiders then moved west reaching Dardania.
 A tombstone found at Scupi in Moesia Superior was dedicated to Timonius Dassus, a decurion from the Roman auxiliary cohort II Aurelia Dardanorum, who fell in combat against the Costoboci.
-Their offensive continued southwards, through Macedonia into Greece.
+Their offensive continued southwards, through Macedonia into Achaea.

 Greece

 In his description of the city of Elateia in central Greece, the contemporaneous travel-writer Pausanias mentioned an incident involving the local resistance against the Costoboci:

-Thereafter, the barbarians reached Athens where they sacked the famous shrine of the Mysteries at Eleusis.
+Afterwards the Costobocs reached Athens and sacked the shrine of the Mysteries at Eleusis.
 In May or June 171, the orator Aelius Aristides delivered a public speech in Smyrna, lamenting the limited damage recently inflicted to the sacred site.
 Three local inscriptions praise an Eleusinian priest for saving the ritual's secrets.

 Even though much of the invasion force was spent, the local resistance was insufficient and the procurator Lucius Julius Vehilius Gratus Julianus was sent to Greece with a vexillatio to clear out the remnants of the invaders.
 The Costoboci were thus defeated.